GrayMiao123/NYU-CV-Fall2024-Project-Group10/README.md

 python val.py
 ```

-## Prune and fine tune
+## Prune and fine-tune
-To do prune and fine-tune for each model, you need to modify compress.py for the first two parameters of param_dict
+To prune and fine-tune for each model, you need to modify compress.py for the first two parameters of param_dict
 ```bash
  param_dict = {
         # origin